-PLEASE NOTE: All applicants must also submit a Statement of purpose (400-600 words) and an English writing sample (the first 5 pages) from their Bachelor's thesis or equivalent independent work when applying to this programme.
+PLEASE NOTE: All applicants must also submit a Statement of purpose (400-600 words) and an academic writing sample (the first 5 pages) from their Bachelor's thesis or equivalent independent work when applying to this programme.

 For detailed information about admission and applications see, ”How to apply (key steps)” on Lund University international website.

 Programme structureThe programme includes a total of 120 credits divided into courses of 7,5 or 15 credits each and a Master’s thesis of 30 credits.

 - First semester, autumn: Welfare Regimes in Transition.
 Comparative perspectives on policies, management and reform.
 Joint introduction (15 credits) & Organization, Leadership and Management (7,5 credits) & Evaluation and Welfare Management (7,5 credits)

 - Second semester, spring: Economics: An introduction to Public Economics (15 credits) & Elective courses or Internship for the second half of the term (15 credits)